takeokalabnerf/Spinal-conditioning_Lavaud-et-al/README.md

 - zscore_early_full: Zscore of the early phase.
 - zscore_mid_full: Zscore of the middle phase.
 - zscore_late_full: Zscore of the late phase.
-  For the following, once z-score are calculated, they are getting assigned a value that will represent its nature.
-It has been assigned 1 or 10 if we considered that there was an increase in the zscore, 2 or 20 if it was a decrease and 0 if we considered no change happened in the z-score.
-For detailled calculation, please see the methods section: "Single-unit analysis of genetically undefined spinal neurons"
+  For the following, once z-score are calculated, they are getting assigned a value : 1 or 10 if zscore>2 for 50 or 20% or the phase respectively, 2 or 20 if zscore<-2 and 0 zscore<2 and zscore>-2. .
+For detailled calculation, see the methods section: "Single-unit analysis of genetically undefined spinal neurons"
 - zscore_group_EandMmerge: Zscore assignement score for the early and middle phase merged.

+Not used in our study :
 - zscore_EandMmerge_up: value of the average zscore increase.
 - zscore_EandMmerge_down: value of the average zscore decrease.
 - zscore_group_lateZscore assignement score for the late phase.
 - zscore_late_up: value of the average zscore increase.
 - zscore_late_down: value of the average zscore decrease.

-For the following, after assigned a nature number depeding on their phase, we categorized these units as either "upregulated," "downregulated," or "no change" based on this z-score value, with a "Category" number.
-1 is an increase during both the early+middle and the late phase, 2 is an increase during the early+middle phase only, 3 is an increase during the late phase only, 4 is a decrease during the early+middle phase and the late phase, 5 is a decrease during the early+middle phase only, 6 is a decrease during the late phase, 7 are units that are not changing their activity during any phase, and finally 8 are the units we could not classify.
+We used the assigned value based on the zscore to categorize these units as either "upregulated", "downregulated," or "no change" based on this z-score value, with a "Category" number.
+1 and 2 are an increase during both the early+middle and the late phase, 3 and 4 are an increase during the early+middle phase only, 5 and 6 are an increase during the late phase only, 7 is a decrease during the early+middle phase and the late phase, 8 is a decrease during the early+middle phase only, 9 is a decrease during the late phase, 10 are units that are not changing their activity during any phase, and finally 0 are the units we excluded (mix on increase and decrease <2% of dataset).
-- Category: category assignement of the single unit.
+- Category: category assignement of the single unit (see above).
 - Depth: estimated depth of the single units.
-- optotagged: binary number, 1 if the unit is triggered during photo-activation of Ptf1aON neurons (see " Opto-tagging and analysis" in the Methods for more details).
+- Optotagged: binary number, 1 if the unit is triggered during photo-activation of Ptf1aON neurons (see " Opto-tagging and analysis" in the Methods for more details).
-- Strong_firing: Manual curation to exclude neurons that died during the recording.
-1 is a neurons that is not showing any drastic stop of activity, 0 is for neurons considered dead or dying during the recording.
-The curation has been manually done.
+- Strong_firing: Neurons with low firing rate across the trial < 0.05 Hz (binary number = 0) were considered non changing.

-Table frM and frY are extraction of single units coming from Ptf1aON animal. frM_En1 and frY_En1 defined En1ON animals. frM_vGat and frY_vGat defined VgatON animal. frM_vGlut and frY_vGlut defined vGlutON animals.
+Table frM and frY are extraction of single units coming from Ptf1aON animal (recording number >10 for learner and >9 for controls). frM_En1 and frY_En1 defined En1ON animals. frM_vGat and frY_vGat defined VgatON animal. frM_vGlut and frY_vGlut defined vGlutON animals.
 Finally, frM_Ptf1a_CNO defined Ptf1aON mice that have been injected with CNO during recording (see "Pharmacogenetic manipulations" in the Methods for more details).

-For responsive units (see "Categorization of input afferent types" in the Methods for more details), other tables are created call frM_UOI, frY_UOI (for Learner and Controls Ptf1aON animals respectively) and frM_UOI_CNO (for Learner Ptf1aON animal recorded with injection of CNO, see "Pharmacogenetic manipulations" in the Methods for more details).
+For second order units (see "Categorization of input afferent types" in the Methods for more details), other tables are created call frM_UOI, frY_UOI (for Learner and Controls Ptf1aON animals respectively) and frM_UOI_CNO (for Learner Ptf1aON animal recorded with injection of CNO, see "Pharmacogenetic manipulations" in the Methods for more details).
 The following code allow the creation of the tables:
 ```sh
 Second_Order_Units.m
 ```
 _UOI table are composed of different parameters:
 - Recording: Recording number
-- Id_horr: Identification number of the single unit during the single unit refinement
+- Id_horr: Identification number of the single unit
 - Depth: estimated depth of the single units.
 - Category: category assignement of the single unit.
 For the following, please see "Categorization of input afferent types" and "Determination of response probability to conditioning cues" in the methods for more details.